LasCC/QR-Generator/README.md

 # Tech part

-This chat app uses a number of open source projects to work properly:
+This chat app uses a number of open source projects to work properly :

 * React
 * Material-ui by Google